Etymology of Andalusia: Vandal theory

-The oldest theory derives the name from the name of the Vandals, the Germanic tribe which colonized parts of Iberia from 409 to 429.
+The oldest theory has it that Andalusia derives from the name of the Vandals, the Germanic tribe which colonized parts of Iberia from 409 to 429.

 That derivation goes back to the 13th-century De rebus Hispaniae.
 In the 14th century, Ibn Khaldun derived the name from al-Fandalus, the Vandals.
 Reinhart Dozy (1860) recognized the theory's shortcomings but still accepted it and suggested that geographically, it originally referred only to the harbour (Iulia Traducta, probably present-day Algeciras) from which the Vandals departed Iberia in 429 for North Africa, where they would establish the Vandal Kingdom (435–534).
 The first edition of the Encyclopaedia of Islam in 1913 adopted Dozy's view, and it became the mainstream account in 20th-century scholarship.

-Werner Wycichl (1952) tried to put the Vandal theory on a firmer footing by suggesting that the form Wandalus, as used by the Berbers, was mistaken by Arabs for the Berber definite article w- and andalus, which with the Arabic definite article becomes al-Andalus.
+Werner Vycichl (1952) tried to put the Vandal theory on a firmer footing by suggesting that the form Wandalus, as used by the Berbers, was mistaken by Arabs for the Berber definite article w- and andalus, which with the Arabic definite article becomes al-Andalus.